 - You cannot have a negative revenue number for any usage window.
 If your refunds are larger than your payments in any window, we truncate the revenue value to 0 and you are not given a credit.

 - Refunds are monitored for abuse.
 Any merchant attempting to “game” refunds to avoid paying fees for their valid payments is in breach of our Terms of Service.

-We simply count the number of ACH or Manual Payments you record during the Usage Window.
+We simply count the number of ACH or manual external payments you record during the usage window.